meganlavengood/presentations/markdown/2025-edm/edm-slides.md

 -   Texture is easier to talk about when sound sources are easily identified, as in pop-rock
 -   In EDM, sound sources are unclear; more challenging
 -   But when sources are unclear, this forces us to talk in terms of timbre
--   Timbre is perceptually influenced and contextual
--   Sometimes terms mean different things to different people

 --